Seeking Family Law or Divorce Mediation? Napa County Firm Can Help.

 At Wine Country Family Law & Bankruptcy Office, we ask that both of you agree in advance to meet together either in person, by phone, or via video-conference with our Napa mediator-attorney before either of you contact our office to schedule the initial consultation.

-To initiate this with your partner, spouse, or other parent, we suggest that you share this web page with your other party (simply click on the “share this page with someone” icon at the bottom of the page…) Kindly ask them to review it and get back to you to let you know if they are willing to schedule a free half-hour initial consultation with you.
+To initiate this with your partner, spouse, or other parent, we suggest that you share this web page with your other party.
+Kindly ask them to review it and get back to you to let you know if they are willing to schedule a discounted initial consultation with you.

 Once you reach a consensus to schedule a consultation, please contact us CLICK HERE.
 Of course, if your partner, spouse, or other parent is not open to divorce mediation, Napa County-based attorneys in our firm can assist you with any of our many other Napa family law services.
 That holds true as long as we have not consulted with your partner, spouse, or other parent.